 For all 8th grade students, this club meets during the year to explore Georgia History topics, and they do 4-6 special day events during the school year that involve visiting historic sites in Georgia (circumstances permitting).

+Are you interested in learning more about computer science?
 The "Girls Who Code" club is a club committed to closing the gender gap in Tech.
 "Girls Who Code" is open to all girls in grades 6-8 who are interested in learning more about technology, computers and coding.
 No computer experience is required.

 The Swingin' Tigers Jazz Band is made up of 7th and 8th Grade Trickum Band students who want to learn how to play jazz.
 They rehearse twice a week and perform at Trickum Band Concerts and around the community.